Cool treat...spicy Blue Heat cocktail

 Step 4: Add the spreads/condiments.
 That’s us!
 Try True Blue for some sage notes, Blue Collar for heartiness, and Blue Heat for some spice!
 Fig spreads and quince paste work too.

 Step 5: Add the carbs!
-Crackers, breadsticks, even baguettes work well.
+Crackers, breadsticks and baguettes work well.

 With cheeseboards, you can go big or you can go petite.
 Here's a smaller version of a cheeseboard that pairs well with our True North cheeseboards.